Welcome Chipmunks!

 • What if a student does not participate meaningfully in the group discussion?

 These students will be required to complete an alternate assignment.
-The details of this assignment will communicated to the student either by a member of the administration or a member of the Summer Reading Committee.
+The details of this assignment will be communicated to the student either by a member of the administration or a member of the Summer Reading Committee.

 • Whom do I contact with questions?